trussworks/Engineering-Playbook/practices/appeng/decision-process.md

-While guilds are established as topical and cross practice, domain groups that overlap with guilds may choose to use their time to workshop or prompt new ADRs.
+While guilds are established as topical and cross practice, domain groups that overlap with guilds may choose to use their time to prompt new ADRs, workshop, or review them.
 These are not explicitly 1:1 in overlap and leadership structures are not synonymous.